crispruby/crispruby.github.io/_pages/about.md

 - Programmer
 - Machine Learning

-Please see my [LinkedIn](https://www.linkedin.com/in/danielrozek/) page for a full work, volunteer, study and history or email me.
-Email: drobpc@gmail.com
+For a complete overview of my work experience, volunteer activities, and educational background, please visit my [LinkedIn](https://www.linkedin.com/in/danielrozek/) or contact me by email at drobpc@gmail.com